Pulmonary Hypertension – ILD

 - Potential effects beyond functional improvements: Bardoxolone methyl has potential anti-inflammatory, anti-proliferative, and anti-fibrotic effects and targets multiple cell types relevant to PH, including endothelial cells, smooth muscle cells, and macrophages17-20.
 We believe that bardoxolone methyl may, over an extended period of time, affect the synergistic processes of vasoconstriction, thrombosis, fibrosis, and vascular remodeling within the pulmonary arterial system, potentially improving patient outcomes17.

-Reata is enrolling patients in the LARIAT study, a placebo-controlled, multi-center Phase 2 study of bardoxolone methyl in PAH and four different etiologies of PH-ILD, which include:
+In the third quarter of 2017, Reata completed enrollment of patients in the LARIAT study, a placebo-controlled, multi-center Phase 2 study of bardoxolone methyl in PAH and four different etiologies of PH-ILD, which include:

 - Pulmonary Hypertension – ILD – Sarc (sarcoidosis)